kumahq/kuma-website/app/_src/policies/targetref.md

 ### Spec

-The spec contains the actual configuration of the policy.
+The `spec` field contains the actual configuration of the policy.

 All specs have a **top level `targetRef`** which identifies which proxies this policy applies to.
 In particular, it defines which proxies have their Envoy configuration modified.